jonluca/blog/_posts/2019-07-28-tech-offers.md

 It's very important to do your research as a new grad, as many of the companies, even the large ones, will take advantage of you if you don't push back and understand what the market says you are worth.
 [Haseeb Qureshi has a phenomenal guide on negotiating offers that everyone should read](https://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/).

+There is also a *much* more comprehensive [open guide to equity compensation](https://www.holloway.com/g/equity-compensation) by Holloway.
+I highly recommend reading it to get a deep dive on the different forms of equity and compensation you can expect to receive.

 Overall make sure you understand the lay of the land, understand how offers are changing, and make sure you apply broad and often.

 Good luck!